OliverBalfour/Mirror/README.md

   - Automatic archival
   - Automatic import from GitHub issues

 - Card powerup system.
 Each card can have certain extra features added to it.
+DONE
-  - EBS estimate
+  - EBS estimate - DONE
-  - Priority
+  - Priority - TODO
-  - Due date/time
+  - Due date/time - DONE
-  - Links
+  - Links - embedded
-  - Markdown/plaintext
+  - Markdown/plaintext - DONE
   - Link to another board, with embedded progress bar (eg have board Main and board Mirror Project; you can have a card in Main that references Mirror Project to manage subprojects at a high level of abstraction)
   - Stow for period of time (like a reminder); useful to keep a record of something in the future without causing clutter (eg holidays todo list).